The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Shop Coffee

-It’s an E61 group machine with a shot lever, as with the Classika PID, and it has a 2.8 L water tank, a drip tray capacity of just over 1 Litre, a dedicated water spout, two pressure gauges (pump pressure and boiler pressure), and very high quality weight balanced portafilters (you get two with this machine).
+It’s an E61 group machine with a shot lever, as with the Classika PID, and it has a 2.8 L water tank, a drip tray capacity of just over 1 Litre, a dedicated water spout, two pressure gauges (pump pressure and boiler pressure), and extremely high quality weight balanced portafilters (you get two with this machine).

-Dual Boiler Espresso Machines
+Dual Boiler Espresso coffee Machines

 Finally, we’re onto the dual boiler machines.
 As the name implies, dual boiler machines have two boilers, a brew boiler and a steam boiler.